-Geospatial data supply chains in many countries have evolved to become a complex network that is difficult to visualize and manage.
+Geospatial data supply chains in many countries have evolved to become a complex network that is difficult to visualise and manage.
 Understanding the flow of geospatial data updates is crucial to maintaining, synchronizing and sustaining datasets over the longer term.
 However, creating supply chain models is not a simple task.
 Some datasets are stewarded from the bottom up, with local governments producing data that can be aggregated at the national level.
 Other datasets are managed through national programs with information transferred to the local level at specified intervals.
 In other cases, government agencies may acquire and use commercial data or collaborate with NGO's, citizens or volunteers.

-Figure 4.10: The four domains to be considered when developing a National Data Supply Chain Strategy (adapted from Arnold, 2016).
+Figure 4.10: The four domains to be considered when developing a national Data Supply Chain Strategy (adapted from Arnold, 2016).

 Therefore, developing a supply chain strategy provides an opportunity to review current capabilities and make an assessment on areas that could be achieved more effectively and efficiently.
-It is also an opportunity to consider new digital trends, appraise new methods (see SP5: Innovation) such as open geocoding and normalization services to automate data integration (GIS Geography, 2020), and consider engaging with new supply chain partners, such as an external data aggregator or community volunteer geographic information providers.
-While simple Data Supply chain can be addressed using a simple Data-As-A-Service (DAAS) solution, most national context and data require more complex integration scenarios which are not easily resolved.
+It is also an opportunity to consider new digital trends, appraise new methods (see SP5: Innovation) and consider engaging with new supply chain partners, such as an external data aggregator or community volunteer geographic information providers.

 There are three levels that join together to deliver a higher-level 'specifically' integrated supply chain strategy that is a plan for creating, delivering, governing and measuring geospatial data content, and is relevant to end-users at national, jurisdiction and business levels.
 The approach recognizes that different organizations have their own strategic drivers (operational mandates), as well as meeting data sharing directives in the national interest.
 The three strategic levels, as shown in Figure 4.11, are:

-- A National Supply Chain Strategy that is collectively developed, managed, adopted and monitored by channel partners, such as the digital cadastre supplier/producer representatives from each jurisdiction.
-It is generally an aspirational strategy. - A Jurisdiction (or sub-national or local government level) Supply Chain Strategy that encompasses national requirements as well as immediate jurisdiction requirements and formalizes local supply chain partner relationships. - A Business Strategy (or Data Governance model see Section 4.6.9) that is developed at an organizational level to deliver discretionary (or mandated) data products and services, as well as obligatory data products and services for jurisdiction and national end users.
+- 1 A National Supply Chain Strategy that is collectively developed, managed, adopted and monitored by channel partners, such as the digital cadastre supplier/producer representatives from each jurisdiction.
+It is generally an aspirational strategy. - 2 A Jurisdiction (or sub-national or local government level) Supply Chain Strategy that encompasses national requirements as well as immediate jurisdiction requirements, and formalizes local supply chain partner relationships.

+3 A Business Strategy (or Data Governance model - see Section 4.6.9) that is developed at an organizational level to deliver discretionary (or mandated) data products and services, as well as obligatory data products and services for jurisdiction and national end users.